Have you ever sat in the store staring at boxes in the baby aisle …

 (You can get diapers as cheap as 12 cents per diaper with brands like Luvs, or Huggies Snug & Dry.
 In that case, going with pull-ups will probably cost about twice as much.)

-It’s hard to say for sure whether pull-ups are a lot more expensive than diapers, just slightly more, or about the same.
+It’s hard to say for sure whether the cost of pull-ups is a lot more expensive than diapers, just slightly more, or about the same.

 To be safe, I would expect to pay a little bit more (a few cents more per unit) for a comparable brand of pull-ups to the current diapers you’re using.